• Mail

 • Front Bedroom Closet

 The valve handle may be readily visible, or it may be behind a wooden or plastic door.
-These doors are typically located about 12″ above the floor, but I have seen them at eye level when the valve is part of what is called a plumbing manifold.
+These doors are typically located about 12″ above the floor.
+Although, I have seen them at eye level when the valve is part of what is called a plumbing manifold.

 If you have well water, the shut-off valve will be at the well equipment or you can shut water supply off by turning off power to the well head itself.
 This breaker is usually located at the electrical panel which is typically located in the garage or on an exterior wall.
 It can be located at the well equipment itself if the equipment is in an exterior structure.